Code-Institute-Solutions/JS-Essentials-Project/README.md

 # Starter Maths Game

 This maths game is used to teach the basics of JavaScript and the DOM.
+[Live version.](https://lechien73.github.io/mathsgame-review/)

 ## REQUIRED: